 To find out whether such problems are from multiple myeloma or some other condition, your doctor may ask about your personal and family medical history and do a physical exam.
 Your doctor also may order some additional tests, such as blood or urine tests, x-rays, or a biopsy.

-If the biopsy shows that you have multiple myeloma, your doctor needs to learn the extent (stage) of the disease to plan the best treatment.
+If the bone marrow biopsy or other tests show that you have multiple myeloma, your doctor needs to learn the extent (stage) of the disease to plan the best treatment.
 The stage takes into account whether the cancer is causing problems with your bones or kidneys.
 Staging may involve having more tests:

 When you’re ready, click the button to make an appointment with one of our multiple myeloma cancer doctors at WVCI.
 Our teams in Corvallis, Eugene, Florence, and Lincoln City are ready to talk to you about your myeloma cancer and personalized treatment options.
 We know how important it is for you to receive good information and choose the treatment that’s best for you.
 We’re here to answer your questions and help you every step of the way.